infinitymdm/platano-theme/README.md

  >     This switchese the theme to Teal selection colors.
  >   * Basically `selection_color` and `suggestion_color` should use `500` colors,
  >     and `accent_color` should use `300` colors.
- >   * While doing `make`, Plata changes those 4 colors in all stylesheets and images,
+ >   * While doing `make`, Platano changes those 4 colors in all stylesheets and images,
  >     and `make clean` cleans up all generated files from source directories.

 GtkSourceView/Gedit Color Scheme Support
 ----------------------------------------
- 2 theme files `plata-light.xml` and `plata-dark.xml` are installed by default into `Plata*/gtksourceview` directories.
+ 2 theme files `Platano-light.xml` and `Platano-dark.xml` are installed by default into `Platano*/gtksourceview` directories.

  > **Note:**
  >